Table of Contents

 The present temple is dating back to the Polonnaruwa period (11th Century).
-The temple is secret for most people on the island and only a few travellers visit it.
-The temple is an unknown historical site in Sri Lanka and even it is not known to the most local traveller.
+The temple is secret to most people on the island and only a few travellers visit it.
+The temple is an unknown historical site in Sri Lanka and even it is not known to most local travellers.
 The temple has a natural cave, which is the most important attraction at the site.
 The spacious cave showcases a large number of Buddha statues and ancient paintings depicting scenes from the life of Buddha.

 Mulgirigala is one of the oldest temples on the island near Tangalle.
 This historical temple is dating back to the pre-Christian era (2nd Century BC).
 It had been a Buddhist temple complex, a learning centre as well as a library.
-There had been a large number of books and manuscripts, including many original version of books, in the ancient library.
+There had been a large number of books and manuscripts, including many original versions of books, in the ancient library.
 The books were written by the scholarly monks of the monastery.
 The monks have copied every book written on the island, pertaining to religion or secular.

 Scholars around the world had come to the library to get copies of the valuable writings.
 The caves in the lower part of the temple had been used as shelters for the meditating monks.
 Scholars from all over the island had gathered here to study Buddhism and meditation.
-Today Mulgirigala is a valuable archaeological site and been visited by foreigners and Sri Lankans.
+Today Mulgirigala is a valuable archaeological site and has been visited by foreigners and Sri Lankans.

 The trail up to the summit or the highest level is about 500m long, but the climb is very steep.
-The climb gets steeped gradually and towards the end of the climb is the most difficult part, where the steps are carved on to the solid rock.
+The climb gets steeped gradually and towards the end of the climb is the most difficult part, where the steps are carved onto the solid rock.
 The third level of the climb houses several granite caves and you are rewarded with a panoramic view of the surrounding lush green vegetation.

 The last portion of the climb is the most difficult party to climb due to the narrowness and steepness of the climb, in some places, there is hardly any room to move your body, during the climb.
 The climb culminated with the view of the historical Stupa and patches of dry zone evergreen in southern Sri Lanka.